JoeySoprano420/Jareya/README.md

 **License:**

-Jareya is licensed under [insert license here].
+Jareya is licensed under [QSRLC].
 Please review the license file before using or contributing to the project.

 **Acknowledgments:**